srappel/essays/AncientWorks/README.md

 # Lapham's map of Ancient Works in the vicinity of Milwaukee

-Ancient works in the vicinity of Milwaukee, Wisconsin, surveyed in 1836-1852 by I. A. Lapham ; T. Sinclair’s Lith.

 .ve-map Q37836 12.5
     - caption=Ancient works in the vicinity of Milwaukee, Wisconsin, surveyed in 1836-1852 by I. A. Lapham ; T. Sinclair’s Lith.
     - basemaps=CartoDB_DarkMatter